 Just months after the dot-com collapse, and given the failure of PC maker Gateway's retail efforts, some critics viewed the idea as a risky move.
 Nevertheless, Apple's first two retail stores opened in Tysons Corner, Virginia and Glendale, California on May 19, 2001.
 Ultimately, Apple's retail stores turned out to be a resounding success, and they now attract over 1 million customers worldwide per day and generate the highest sales per square foot of any U.S. retailer.

 Apple today announced that its first two retail locations welcomed over 7700 people and sold a combined total of $599,000 of merchandise during their first two day weekend.
 The stores, located in Glendale, California and McLean, Virginia are the first of 25 stores the company is opening across the U.S. in 2001.

 The majority of U.S. stores operate within indoor shopping malls, while some stores have standalone locations along busy streets or shopping areas.
-Apple also has several flagship stores worldwide, considered by many to be architectural wonders, including its iconic Fifth Avenue glass cube in New York City and Regent Street store in London, England.
-The photo gallery below provides a look at some of Apple’s nicest retail stores opened to date.
+Apple also has several flagship stores worldwide, considered by many to be architectural wonders, including its iconic Fifth Avenue glass cube in New York City, Union Square location in downtown San Francisco, and Regent Street store in London, England.

 In October 2013, Apple announced that it hired former Burberry CEO Angela Ahrendts as Senior Vice President of Retail and Online Stores.
-She assumed the role in May 2014, and remains in that position today.
-Prior to joining Apple, Ahrendts is largely credited with boosting Burberry back to fame after a decline, tripling the company's revenue and working to merge Burberry's online experience with the brick and mortar experience.
+She assumed the role in May 2014.
+Prior to joining Apple, Ahrendts was largely credited with boosting Burberry back to fame after a decline, tripling the company's revenue and working to merge Burberry's online experience with the brick and mortar experience.